ArkamFahry/KnowledgeBase/pages/Perfect Database.md

 		- Database should support native TTL for data with permanent and soft delete.
 		- Database should support native object storage.
 		- Database should support native dataflow based caching which are automatically maintained.
+		- Database should have data consistency not only on the database level.
+The data should be consistent up to the application level meaning the database should keep application state consistent with database state at all time.
 		- Database support running serverless functions literally in the database right next to the data making the functions fast as possible.
 			- Database should use the database guarantees to execute code as workflows.
 			- Database functions should have the ability to run functions on database events reacting to database changes.